Introduction to Mechanical Engineering

 • Robotics Engineer: design autonomous systems

-• Thermal Engineer: manage heat in electronics, vehicles
+• Thermal Engineer: manage heat in electronics and vehicles

 • HVAC Engineer: building climate systems

-• Energy Systems Engineer: renewable energy, power generation
+• Energy Systems Engineer: renewable energy and power generation

 The Engineering Method